JD Vance Family History

 Appalachian Lives.
 The reported line in Appalachia – from Abner Vance to JD’s grandfather James Lee Vance – went as follows:

-This period saw these Vances move in Appalachia from Logan and Mingo county in West Virginia to Breathitt county in eastern Kentucky.
+This period saw these Vances move in Appalachia from Logan and Mingo county in West Virginia to Breathitt county in SE Kentucky.

-After Abner not much is known about these Vances in West Virginia, except that they generally had large families and married within their set (as last names such as Browning, Workman, Marcom and Hensley repeat).
-Were they, as Terra Vance has alleged, so-called Melungeons who worked almost as slaves in the new coal mines and coal camps in West Virginia?
-Probably not.
+After Abner not much is known about these Vances in West Virginia, except that they generally had large families and married within their set – as last names such as Browning, Workman, Marcom and Hensley repeat.

 Middletown, Ohio.
 In the early 1900’s Appalachian migrants began to stream out of their mountain homes to the factories of the north.
 Wilburn Vance moved to Cincinnati, Ohio.
 Here he worked as a laborer for the Kroger Packing Company.
 Sadly he was to die there of pneumonia in 1929 at the tender age of twenty-three.